Haiti: Law and crime

 The legal system is based on a modified version of the Napoleonic Code.
 Haiti has consistently ranked among the most corrupt countries in the world on the Corruption Perceptions Index.
 According to a 2006 report by the Corruption Perceptions Index, there is a strong correlation between corruption and poverty in Haiti.
 The republic ranked first of all countries surveyed for levels of perceived domestic corruption.
-It is estimated that President "Baby Doc" Duvalier, his wife Michele, and their agents stole US $504 million from the treasury between 1971 and 1986.
-Similarly, after the Haitian Army folded in 1995, the Haitian National Police (HNP) gained sole power of authority on the Haitian citizens.
-Many Haitians as well as observers believe that this monopolized power could have given way to a corrupt police force.
-Some media outlets alleged that millions were stolen by former president Jean-Bertrand Aristide.
-The BBC also described pyramid schemes, in which Haitians lost hundreds of millions in 2002, as the "only real economic initiative" of the Aristide years.
+It is estimated that President "Baby Doc" Duvalier, his wife Michele, and their agents stole US$504 million from the treasury between 1971 and 1986.
+Some media outlets alleged that millions were stolen by President Aristide.
+The BBC described pyramid schemes in which Haitians lost hundreds of millions in 2002, as the "only real economic initiative" of the Aristide years.

-Conversely, according to the 2013 United Nations Office on Drugs and Crime (UNODC) report, murder rates (10.2 per 100,000) are far below the regional average (26 per 100,000); less than 1/4 that of Jamaica (39.3 per 100,000) and nearly 1/2 that of the Dominican Republic (22.1 per 100,000), making it among the safer countries in the region.
-In large part, this is due to the country's ability to fulfil a pledge by increasing its national police yearly by 50%, a four-year initiative that was started in 2012.
-In addition to the yearly recruits, the Haitian National Police (HNP) has been using innovative technologies to crack down on crime.
-A notable bust in recent years led to the dismantlement of the largest kidnapping ring in the country with the use of an advanced software program developed by a West Point-trained Haitian official that proved to be so effective that it has led to its foreign advisers to make inquiries.